 The growth rate over that period is something like 2%, although you can see clearly that this includes a period of high growth up to 2007, followed by a decline in earnings during the recession and banking crisis.

 This is a relatively poor growth rate, with the median for large companies being closer to 7% or 8%.

 Because of that, HSBC is unlikely to be of interest to growth investors.

-In the last 10 years HSBC has earned around 57.5p per share, and by a fluke of luck current earnings are at almost the same level.
-The price on the chart above is 578p, which means that HSBC is trading at just over 10 times the average earnings of the last 10 years.
+In the last ten years, HSBC has earned around 57.5p per share, and by a fluke of luck, current earnings are at almost the same level.
+The price on the chart above is 578p, which means that HSBC is trading at just over ten times the average earnings of the last ten years.

-For a large, global market leader this is a relative low figure.
+For a large, global market leader, this is a relatively low figure.
 The median of the FTSE350 stocks that I track is 18, so HSBC is comfortably ‘cheaper’ than average.

 The dividend yield is currently around 4.5%.
 This is very likely to be a sustainable dividend that should also grow in line with earnings.
 It compares well with the average yield available from the stocks that I track, which have a median yield of 3.2%.

 I keep track of about 200 large companies from all sectors, and HSBC is definitely an above-average opportunity in that group.
 The emphasis is on income rather than growth, so if an investor were in the market for a reasonably high-yield, low-risk share, then I’d say put HSBC on the list of stocks to review.

 With all my large-cap investments, I like to compare each stock to the FTSE 100 because that’s the easiest and safest large-cap investment to make.
 You can see a comparison of HSBC and the FTSE 100 in the table below.

 You can see from that table that the yield remains the key difference.
 With HSBC’s income some 36% higher than the FTSE 100’s, an income investor would have to wait a long time for an index tracker to grow its dividend enough to catch up.